IT TAKES A VILLAGE FOR VILLAGE WORK TO THRIVE.

 So we’re forming the Vertical Village Alliance.*

 Health and well-being start at home.
 But only when we live in communities where we can receive, as well as give, care.
-We call a care community a village, and are here to leverage multifamily buildings to bring vertical villages—and neighbors—to life!
+We call a care community a village, and are here to leverage multifamily housing to bring vertical villages—and neighbors—to life!

 *We’re gathering interested parties for a launch in late 2024.